julienbrasseur/llm-hallucination-detector/report/technical_report.md

 #### 3.1.
 Feature Extraction

 Activations were extracted using `llmscan`, a lightweight library developed for this research.
 For each example, the model processed the full conversation (user prompt and assistant response) formatted according to Mistral's chat template.
-Crucially, only tokens corresponding to the assistant's response (following the `[/INST]` delimiter) were retained for feature extraction, ensuring the probe operates on the model's representation of its own output where hallucinations manifest.
+Crucially, only tokens corresponding to the assistant's response (following the `[/INST]` delimiter) were retained for feature extraction, ensuring the probe operates on the model's representation of its own output (where hallucinations manifest).

 Two types of features were extracted: